Powerlearnproject/se-day1-assignment-Kirianki-K/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
 Prompt engineering is the process of crafting inputs (prompts) to get the best responses from AI models like ChatGPT.
 It is Important because:
-It improves AI-generated results.
+It improves AI generated results.
 It makes AI more efficient in answering questions.
 It helps developers build better AI applications.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
-Vague prompt-"Tell me about space."
+Vague prompt; "Tell me about space."

-Improved Prompt-"Explain the formation of black holes in simple terms, and include real-world examples."
+Improved Prompt; "Explain the formation of black holes in simple terms, and include real-world examples."

 Why is it better?
 Specific (Black holes, not just “space”).